Sustainability and Risk

 One of the most effective ways to minimize risk is to build in sustainability practices and engage in a greener lifestyle.
 Buildings and managers that enforce green standards benefit from higher employee productivity, reduced absenteeism, improved product safety and lower energy bills.
 All of which contribute to the overall management of company-wide risk; risk that includes not only bodily injury and property damage, but business profitability risks, environmental risks and geo-political risks.
 Often the claims experience of property owners and managers is directly related to green building behavioral initiatives.

-The following examples are excerpts from Evan Mills, Ph.D. with the University of California – From Risk to Opportunity
+The following examples are excerpts from Evan Mills, Ph.D. – FROM RISK TO OPPORTUNITY: THE GREENING OF INSURANCE

 Nearly 80 technologies and practices have been identified that can lower greenhouse gas emissions while reducing the direct risk of property damage from mechanical equipment breakdown, professional liability, builders’ risk, business interruption, and occupational health and safety.

 - Many risk-management benefits have been associated with green buildings ranging from improved indoor air quality to enhanced disaster resilience.
 The disaster-resilience link is particularly pertinent… e.g. the ability of facility-integrated solar power systems to avert business interruptions following outages on the electricity grid or the resistance of foam insulation (as opposed to less-efficient fiber-based products) to water-logging after floods.